Hide.me Free: Ranked #57 out of 98 VPNs that we tested

 - Total amount of monthly data traffic

 This data is used for troubleshooting purposes and erased every few hours.
-Even better, it can’t be linked back to individuals and can be deleted upon request.
+Even better, it can’t be linked back to individual Hide.me Free users and can be deleted upon request.

-Hide.me is incorporated in Malaysia where there are no data retention laws that require VPN providers to keep persistent logs of customer connections or network activities.
-Hide.me also reassures users that should the data retention laws in Malaysia change it will do its best to move jurisdictions.
+Hide.me is currently based in Malaysia – an excellent choice for a VPN service.
+In Malaysia, there are no data retention laws that require VPNs to keep persistent logs of customer connections or network activities.

-Hide.me states that it will comply with court orders from a recognized legal authority, but can’t be compelled to hand over information that it doesn’t have.
+Hide.me states it will comply with court orders from a recognized legal authority, but it can’t be compelled to hand over free VPN user information that it doesn’t have.

 Ease of Use

-Hide.me’s apps are simple enough for VPN newbies, and the advanced features will satisfy more experienced users too.
-Unlike many free services, there isn’t an ad in sight, which is very refreshing.
+Hide.me’s free apps are simple enough for VPN beginners, and the advanced security settings should appeal to more experienced users too.
+Unlike most free VPN services, Hide.me doesn’t display any ads at all, which is very refreshing to see.

-The main screen is stripped back to the basics, and you can find the server locations by clicking the ‘Change’ button in the bottom right, with the free locations helpfully displayed at the top of the list.
-You can find the well-organized settings menu behind the cog symbol in the top-right.
+Hide.me’s main screen keeps it simple, and you can find the VPN server locations behind the ‘Change’ button in the bottom right.
+Hide.me helpfully displays the free locations at the top of the list.
+You can find the settings menu by tapping on the cog symbol in the top right.

-Hide.me’s live chat is available 24/7, and is great for answering any basic questions you may have, but not so effective for more technical queries.
-For those, you have to email the technical support team, but responses weren’t as quick as we would’ve liked.
+Hide.me’s live chat is available 24/7, and is great for answering any basic questions you may have, but not so effective for more technical VPN queries.
+For those, you have to email Hide.me’s technical support team, but responses weren’t as quick as we would’ve liked.

-Despite this, the support section of the website is well organized and includes a helpful FAQs page and simple setup guides accompanied by screenshots.
+Despite this, the support section of Hide.me’s website is well organized and includes a helpful FAQs page and simple VPN setup guides accompanied by screenshots.